-The disseminated mineralisation was estimated with downhole composites in a 3D block model given these domains exhibit sufficient width to allow some internal selectivity across dip.
-Downhole composites of 1 m length were extracted for Ni, Cu, Co, As, MgO, S, Fe, Au, Pt, Pd and density.
+The disseminated mineralisation and the largest massive sulphide domain were estimated with downhole composites in a 3D block model given these domains exhibit sufficient width to allow some internal selectivity across dip.
+Downhole composites of 1m length were extracted for Ni, Cu, Co, As, MgO, S, Fe, Au, Pt, Pd and density.
 Exploratory data analysis (EDA) using a combination of methods including spatial location, histograms, log probability plots and Coefficient of Variation (CV's) was conducted to determine the influence of extreme values.
 This influence was reduced by applying a combination of high-grade capping and/or distance based grade cutting.